multiversx/mx-docs/docs/developers/meta/sc-build-reference.md

 ### b.
 The (generated) ABI generator

-ABIs are a collection of metatada about the contract.
+ABIs are a collection of metadata about the contract.
 To build an ABI, we also need the data from the modules.
 The module macros cannot be called from the contract macros (macros are run at compilation, we are not even sure that modules will need to be recompiled!).
 Modules, however can be called.
 That is why we are actually generating _ABI generator functions_ for each module, which can call one another to retrieve the composite picture.

 Note: The ABI generator comes as an implementation of trait [ContractAbiProvider](https://docs.rs/multiversx-sc/0.39.0/multiversx_sc/contract_base/trait.ContractAbiProvider.html).